Mentoring and Advising

 How do I register for classes?

-- Generally, registration is open during a mid-semester window for one day, until the Add/Drop period is over for the semester.
-Registration shuts down briefly for students on days were IT may be doing maintenance or on Orientation days.
-All registration dates are listed in the VSU Academic calendar.
+- All registration dates are listed in the VSU Academic calendar.
+Registration may shut down briefly for students on days were IT may be doing maintenance or on Orientation days.

 - To register for classes, enter the registration portal through the Banner Login page.
 You can also view the schedule of classes offered.
 You will need your student ID number beginning with 870 and your password.